Developer’s Guide¶

 MyPy to check for violations of the type annotations.

-Flake8 for basic static analysis and code style checking
+Ruff for basic static analysis and code style checking

-Nose and doctest to run the unit tests (currently of limited scope)
+PyTest and doctest to run the unit tests (currently of limited scope)

 doctest to check for broken code examples in the API documentation